uwePhillPhelps/IAP-2024/README.md

 # ...and beyond!

-Windows Visual Studio compatible project files and a windows .exe executable of Aserve is also available on the [windows branch](../../tree/windows) of this repository.

 Read the following <a href="Tutorials/Getting%20Started.md">guide</a> to set up your own machine for working off-campus.
-Instructions for using Microsoft Windows and Visual Studio as well as Apple MacOS and Xcode are provided separately.
-Video guides are also included.
+Instructions for using Microsoft Windows and Visual Studio as well as Apple MacOS and Xcode are provided separately (see also the [windows branch](../../tree/windows) of this repository).
+Video guides are included.

-Both Apple Xcode and Microsoft Visual Studio are fairly heavy in terms of storage requirements **we strongly recommend working with the lab machines, as these are ready to roll and require barely more than logging in to get started** 😊👍
+Development environments such as Visual Studio and Xcode are fairly heavy in terms of storage requirements **we strongly recommend working with the lab machines, as these are ready to roll and require barely more than logging in to get started** 😊👍

 A python front end for the project can be found here: